Skip to main content

 Corn snakes are also relatively easy to care for.
 Smaller snakes do well in a 20-gallon aquarium, and they can live into their 20s.
 These snakes don’t require any special lighting, and their diet consists mainly of mice.

-These snakes may be nervous about being handled at first, but careful, quiet, and frequent handling can help a corn snake learn to be handled without protest.
+Your pet corn snake may be nervous about being approached at first, but careful, quiet, and frequent handling can help them learn to be touched without protest.
 They’re a good choice for older children who want a snake, or for entire families who want to get their first reptile.

 Choosing the right reptile